ansible/workshops/exercises/ansible_f5/4.3-tower-workflow2/README.md

 ## Step 0: Prepare Job Templates

-Before creating templates, you should create one more credential `Server credential` beforehand, utilized by one of the jobs (`Patch server`) to access servers.
+Before creating templates, you should create one more credential `Server credential` beforehand, to be utilized by one of the jobs (`Patch server`) to access servers.

 | Parameter | Value |
 |---|---|
 |Name | Server Credential |
 | Credential type: | `Machine` |

-In this credential, we use the **SSH private key** which can be copied from Ansible server.
+For this credential, we use the **SSH private key**.
+Get the private key from Ansible server, copy the output and paste in the **SSH PRIVATE KEY** box, and click SAVE.
 ```
-[student1@ansible ~]$ ls ~/.ssh/aws-private.pem
+[student1@ansible ~]$ cat ~/.ssh/aws-private.pem
-/home/student1/.ssh/aws-private.pem
 ```

   ![server credential](images/server-credential.png)